 Excursions managed by Indian Photo Tours include all meals, accommodation and local ground transportation, expert regional guides and hands-on photography instruction from Dheeraj and his faculty.
 They are typically three to six nights in duration, depending upon the location, and can easily be integrated with a longer trip in India that includes cultural touring and/or wellness programs.
 Single-day workshops in Delhi are also offered, incorporating classroom and field-based demonstrations and guided shooting sessions.
 Subjects discussed include proper camera handling, visualizing through the lens, selecting a point-of-view, selective and critical focus, using lenses effectively, capturing the decisive moment, composition, perspective, lighting, texture, color, post-production editing and more.
 Excursion groups are small, typically no more than fifteen people; if his schedule permits, custom excursions can also be organized with Dheeraj for groups of at least eight people.

-Trips offered by Indian Photo Tours for the 2016/2017 season include:
+Trips offered by Indian Photo Tours for 2018 (announced to date) include:

 The Tigers of Bandhavgarh (Madhya Pradesh) - June 2018

 Marvels of the Mughals - Delhi, Agra and Lucknow - July 2018